-After messing up my flights and dropping out of the ULSA holiday I decided to bankrupt myself further by buying last minute flights to Switzerland for a week of canyoning.
+After dropping out of the ULSA holiday because of a cancelled flight I decided to bankrupt myself further by buying last minute flights to Switzerland for a week of canyoning.
 Becca and Julian agreed to give me a lift from the Swiss version of Hidden Earth (Sinterlaken).
 Arriving at around midnight in the pouring rain I wandered into a school playing field and found Becca and Julian’s tent.

 Eventually, Becca arrived back from her caving trip and we drove out to Ticino to meet Wob, Lydia and Nadia.
 Over 30mm of rain fell on Tichino during our drive over, filling the canyons with an annoying amount of water.
 Because of the high water levels, we went to Barougia, Simon Flowers book described this canyon as a good one to do when everything else was too wet.
 The canyon was doable until we reached the 32 m pitch.
 Peering over the edge I could see a raging cauldron of water disappearing into a bunch of boulders and fallen trees.